d3/d3-shape/README.md

 ### Pies

-The pie generator does not produce a shape directly, but instead computes the appropriate angles to represent a tabular dataset as a pie or donut chart; these angles can then be passed to the [arc generator](#arcs).
+The pie generator does not produce a shape directly, but instead computes the necessary angles to represent a tabular dataset as a pie or donut chart; these angles can then be passed to an [arc generator](#arcs).

 <a name="pie" href="#pie">#</a> <b>pie</b>()